UTCSheffield/CyberEPQ-Obsidian/Lessons/1 - Outline how the course works.md

 ![[Pasted image 20250723094131.png]]

 N.B.
-This is using Obisidians Web Clippings feature.
+This is using Obisidian's Web Clippings feature.

 ---